stymiee/email-validator/README.md

 The PHP Email Validator will validate an email address for all or some of the following conditions:

-- is in a valid format
+- is in a valid format (supports both RFC 5321 and RFC 5322)
 - has configured MX records (optional)
 - is not a disposable email address (optional)
 - is not a free email account (optional)